 Infidelity doesn’t necessarily mean a sexual affair.
 That’s one extreme form of unfaithfulness, but there are others including financial infidelity.
 The word infidelity literally means “broken trust.”
 Don’t break your spouse’s trust by hiding financial transactions or hiding money from each other.
 This form of dishonesty will prove to be devastating to the overall trust and unity in the marriage.
 If you’ve been guilty of this, confess it to your spouse and work together to create more trust and transparency in the marriage.

 7. Remember that God owns it and you just manage it.

 One of the Bible’s most liberating and counter-cultural teachings on money is that “your money” isn’t really yours.
 God owns everything and He has given you the ability to make money and the responsibility to manage those resources well.
 Remember that it’s all His will remove our sense of entitlement and free us to live with generosity and with an eternal perspective instead of a temporary one.
 It will help us pass up on some of those impulse purchases that can create debt.
 Remember whose it is and remember whose YOU are too.
 You are a child of God with limitless, eternal value and your “net worth” has nothing to do with your “self-worth.”

 The bottom line is that money will be an opportunity to grow closer in partnership with your spouse or an excuse to grow apart from your spouse.
 It’s really all up to you.
-Please apply these principles and make your marriage stronger by getting on the same page with your finances.
-For more tools to help you build a unified marriage, please check out our resources and upcoming events at XOmarriage.com.
+Apply these principles and make your marriage stronger by getting on the same page with your finances.